AlephAlpha/ca-rules/README_en.md

     s: Vec<u8>,
 }

-// Implement the parser trait for your rule:
+// Implement a parser trait for your rule:
-// The trait depends on the type of rules you want to parse. impl ParseLife for Rule {
+// The choice of the trait depends on the type of rules you want to parse. impl ParseLife for Rule {
     // Implement a function to construct the rule from b and s data: fn from_bs(b: Vec<u8>, s: Vec<u8>) -> Self {